FrankDocu/Lichess-Development-Onboarding/sysadmin-procedures.md

 ## people with server access

-- thibault on IRC / or text thibault.duplessis@gmail.com
+- thibault on IRC / or text thibault.duplessis@gmail.com / LINE (id: thibalest)
 - Unihedron on IRC / or IM via LINE (id: unihedron) or Whatsapp (id: contact) or text vincentyification@gmail.com
 - flugsio on IRC